Subham-Maity/next-chat-app/README.md

 I created this project because I wanted to learn how to use `NextJS` and `Socket.io` together to build a real-time application.
 I also wanted to improve my skills in `Typescript and NodeJs` and `NextJS`.
 This project solves the problem of having a simple and easy way to communicate with other people online.

+This project is an improved version of my previous `Demo chat app with basic timer functionality using html and nodejs`, which you can check out [**here**](https://github.com/Subham-Maity/basic-chatapp).
+The main differences are:

+- This project uses `NextJS and NodeJS` as a React framework for production, which provides features such as server-side rendering, code splitting, and routing.
+- This project uses `Typescript` to make the code more readable, understandable, and easy to implement new features in the future.
+- This project has a user-friendly and good-looking UI that enhances the chat experience.

 ## Table of Contents

 - [How to run the project locally](#how-to-run-the-project-locally)